octopus-platform/joern/docs/source/querying.rst

 Language
 <http://lucene.apache.org/core/2_9_4/queryparsersyntax.html>`_ for
 details on the syntax).
-For example, to retrieve all AST nodes representing callees with a name containing the substring \code{cpy}, one may issue the following query:
+For example, to retrieve all AST nodes representing callees with a name containing the substring `cpy`, one may issue the following query:

 .. code-block:: none